apigee-127/volos/cache/common/README.md

 Parameters:

+* options is a hash
+    * options.key: (optional) may be a string or a function that takes the request and generates a string key.
+        If not specified, key will be set to the request originalUrl.
+        If a function and the function returns null or undefined, request will not be cached.
-* id (optional) may be a string or a function that takes the request and generates a string id.
+    * options.id (optional) may be a string or a function that takes the request and generates a string id.
         If not specified, id will be set to the request url.

 #### Middleware usage examples: